-- To provide excellent educational programs which are responsive to the community. - To create an intellectually stimulating environment for students, faculty, and staff. - To contribute to the community's well-being through faculty, staff, and student services. - To stimulate a climate of quality improvement.
+- To provide innovative programs. - To create an intellectually stimulating environment. - To contribute to the community's well-being. - To promote a culture of inclusion and engagement. - To model the principles of quality improvement.

 Philosophy of Teaching and Learning

 Bellin College faculty are facilitators, role models, and resources in the learning process.
 We provide an environment that supports a diverse student population.
 We pursue excellence in education by assisting students to develop critical thinking skills with a commitment toward the College values of Excellence, Integrity, Community, and Caring.